 Class Participation - Each week, 20% of final grade.
 Comment on discussion boards in all topics, including discussion of student work, discussion of example clips, and discussion of the week's lesson.
-Duration Project - Due in Class Three (September 7, 2021) 10% of final grade.
-Narrative Project - Due in Class Six (September 27, 2021).
-10% of final grade.
-Performance Project - Due in Class Eight (October 12, 2021).
-5% of final grade.
-Grade includes script.
-Motion Graphics Project - Due in Class Eleven (November 1, 2021).
-5% of final grade.
-Biography Project - Due in Class Thirteen (November 15, 2021).
-10% of final grade.
-Magic Montage Project - Due in Class Fourteen (November 22, 2021).
-10% of final grade.
-Solo Project - Due in Class Sixteen (December 6, 2021).
-10% of final grade.
-Grade includes planning documents.
-Structure Project - Due in Class Seventeen (December 13, 2021).
-10% of final grade.
-Group Project - Due in Class Seventeen (December 13, 2021).
-10% of final grade.
-Grade includes planning documents.
+Duration Project - Due in Class 3 (September 6, 2022) 10% of final grade.
+Narrative Project - Due in Class 6 (September 26, 2022) 10% of final grade.
+Performance Project - Due in Class 8 (October 11, 2022) 5% of final grade.
+Motion Graphics Project - Due in Class 11 (October 31, 2022) 5% of final grade.
+Biography Project - Due in Class 13 (November 14, 2022) 10% of final grade.
+Magic Montage Project - Due in Class 14 (November 21, 2022) 10% of final grade.
+Solo Project - Due in Class 16 (December 5, 2022) 10% of final grade.
+Structure Project - Due in Class 17 (December 12, 2022) 10% of final grade.
+Group Project - Due in Class 17 (December 12, 2022) 10% of final grade.
 School Production Resources Production resources for use on course assignments will be available for check-out from the UNM Valencia library, based on availability.
 The student will reserve production equipment ahead of time and return the equipment to the UNM Valencia library according to the return deadlines set by the library.
 The student will return the equipment in the condition in which it was checked out, as determined by the UNM Valencia librarian.
 The student will remove batteries before returning equipment.
 The student will replace quick-release plates on tripods before returning equipment.
 The student will pack camera bags, light kits and other equipment in a responsible and professional way, preventing unnecessary damage to the equipment.
 The student will backup their footage before returning equipment.
 Failure to respect these instructions may result in suspension or revocation of privileges as determined by the UNM Valencia librarian.
-Week One:
+Mental Health and Counseling Services UNM-Valencia has one part-time mental health counselor, Arturo Fierro.
+His hours are Wednesdays, 3pm - 6pm and he is located in the SCC (Student Community Center) Room 206. (phone # and email will be shared via Learn).
+He is able to see patients in-person or in Zoom (this may change to virtual only as the pandemic continues to change).
+He may have more hours throughout the semester, but this is the current info.
+I will update this via Learn if/when it changes.
+Also, here is a list of services available in Valencia County and around the state: https://valencia.unm.edu/students/student-resources/index.html Additional Contact Information